 As we toss around the word “freedom” to describe our lifestyle in democratic societies, we are aware that there are varying degrees of it.
 All we have to do is try and touch our left elbow with our left hand to realize that the effort to transgress form is a somewhat futile one.
 And of course, unenlightened with this realization, we live in an age where people try to do this in increasingly perverse manners.
 Superficial transhumanists satisfied with cheap parlor tricks contort and mutilate natural order in a puny terrestrial charade.
 We call it “shock value”, “the next big thing”, and we’re running out of it.
 We have long since hit 11 on the volume dial.
 Humans are relatively similar in their needs and wants; their inputs and outputs.
 Contorting ourselves in reactionary movements becomes an exercise in caricature.
 The only true evolution was known as the evolution of consciousness, and remains the only model of human behavior that has a positive outcome for the human race.

 Ex nihilo nihil fit.
-There is a formula to touch the divine; an objective language has been known in esoteric circles since prehistory that has manifested over the centuries in various ways through the arts and religion aiming to impart what the senses cannot.
+A means to touch the divine finds its way into the cultures of every enlightened era in history.
+We witness its manifestation over the centuries in various ways through the arts and religion aiming to impart what the senses cannot.
 But external culture grows dense with the deconstruction of human consciousness into predictable models of a common denominator, and sadly, technology has made its impression on us more so than we on it.
-We as end user advocates vie for end user behavior to rule the design of our applications, but the struggle remains with the transmission of divine inspiration, rather than a reflection of ourselves; something organized religion has markedly failed to do in comparison to its secular counterparts in the marketplace.
+We as end user advocates vie for end user behavior to rule the design of our applications, and this suffices for most practical circumstances.